Sampling-Based Accuracy Testing of Posterior Estimators for General Inference: Our method

 \subsection{High posterior density coverage testing}

-Before introducing our method, we first discuss HPD coverage.
+Before introducing the proposed method, we first discuss HPD coverage.

+\begin{definition} We define the HPD credible region generator $\mathcal{H} (\hat{p}, \alpha, x)$ as the generator that produces the region with mass $1 - \alpha$ occupying the smallest possible volume in $U$\footnote{Note this is ill-defined for the uniform density function.}. \end{definition} Note that this is not a positionable credible region generator.
+This can be used combined with~\cref{def:ecp} to calculate High-Posterior Density Expected Coverage Probabilities (HPD ECPs).
+HPD ECPs are often used to assess coverage \cite{hermans2021averting, rozet2021arbitrary, Miller2022, deistler2022truncated, 2020JOSS....5.2505T}.

-HPD credible regions are often used to assess coverage \cite{hermans2021averting, rozet2021arbitrary, Miller2022, deistler2022truncated, 2020JOSS....5.2505T}.
-Perhaps the most intuitive way of calculating expected coverage probability using HPD regions is to compute such a region for every value of $\alpha$, then calculate the expected coverage using~\cref{eq:CP}.
-In practice, however, there is a more efficient calculation of expected coverage probabilities, which is derived from the following: \begin{definition} A pair ($\theta^*, x^*$), and a posterior estimator $\hat{p}(\theta | x)$ uniquely define a HPD confidence region as:
+Perhaps the most intuitive way of calculating expected coverage probability using HPD regions is to compute such a region for all possible values of $\alpha$,\footnote{ \revised{Note that previous works such as \citet{PerreaultLevasseur:2017ltk} have attempted to perform accuracy testing from a handful of values of $\alpha$.
+This test is not nearly as restrictive as scanning over all possible values of $\alpha$ as is typically used for coverage testing.} } then calculate the expected coverage using~\cref{eq:CP}.
+In practice, however, there is a more efficient calculation of expected coverage probabilities, which is derived from the following result: \begin{remark} A pair ($\theta^*, x^*$), and a posterior estimator $\hat{p}(\theta | x)$ uniquely define a HPD confidence region as: